 “The map below shows Aruba’s cities, towns, highways, main roads, streets, and Street Views.
 To find a location, use the form below, type any city or place, view a simple map, and click the “show map” button.”The map below shows Aruba’s cities, towns, highways, main roads, streets, and Street Views.
 To find a location, use the form below, type any city or place, view a simple map, and click the “show map” button.

-The Google map above shows Aruba with its location: Central America and the Caribbean (geographic coordinates: 12 30 N, 69 58 W) and the international borders of Aruba; 0 km; furthermore, its inland counties boundaries.
+The Google Maps above shows Aruba with its location: Central America and the Caribbean (geographic coordinates: 12 30 N, 69 58 W) and the international borders of Aruba; 0 km; furthermore, its inland counties boundaries.

 The Aruba, Central America, and Caribbean map is only informational.
 No representation is made or warrantied given any map or its content by Driving Directions and Maps site.
-The user assumes all risks of using this Aruba Google map and facts/wiki.
+The user assumes all risks of using this Aruba Google Maps and facts/wiki.

 Climate